24-hour Emergency Horse Vet

 We understand that when your horse requires urgent medical attention, you need an experienced, approachable vet whom you can trust to help treat your beloved companion.
-Our vets are available 24/7 so contact us if you have any concerns regarding your horse.
+Our emergency horse vets are available 24/7 so contact us if you have any concerns regarding your horse, pony, or donkey.

 If your horse does require a period of hospitalisation they will be monitored around the clock, at our comprehensive inpatient facilities at the Plum Park site.
 We make sure our inpatients are kept as comfortable as possible, with gold standard care and monitoring by our veterinary interns and experienced nursing team.
 We will provide you with daily updates of your horse’s condition and can answer any questions whilst you visit your horse.